tradegecko/frontend-exercise/readme.md

 Your app (and code) should be performant and intuitive.
 Not a lot of effort is required for the UI but it should be reasonably pleasant to look at.

+Your process is just as interesting as the final product, so please do leave a basic git history

 Any questions, please ask.